 Bells are the largest and loudest instrument in the world.
-The way they are hung is what makes English change ringing unique and so different to anywhere else in the world.
+The way they are hung is what makes English-style change ringing unique.

 Bells are made from an alloy of copper and tin and are arranged in the tower down the musical scale from the smallest (called the ‘treble’) to the biggest (‘tenor’) which is the lowest note.
 The average tenor weight is 510kg, although they can weigh up to 4,200kg.